leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 Likewise, any previous LOM of the target object is deleted before importing.

-Lastly, if the source is an ILIAS object and the target a `SimpleXMLElement`, the LOM of the source is exported to XML.
+Lastly, if the source is an ILIAS object and the target a `SimpleXMLElement`, the `Derivator` creates a `SimpleXMLElement` from the LOM of the source.

 ### Examples